intersel/iFSM/README.md

   - **next_state_if_error** (default: does not change state) : state set if init_function return false
   - **propagate_event** : if defined, the current event is propagated to the next state if it's the name of an event, triggers the event...
+  - **prevent_bubble** : if defined and true, the current event will not bubble to its parent machine
+  - **UI_event_bubble** : if defined and true, the current event will bubble.
+By default, no UI event bubbling...
+  - **process_on_UItarget** : if defined and true, the current event will be processed only if the event was directly targeting the UI jQuery object linked to the machine

 Remarks
 ========